drmarbles/UCDPA_atracey/README.md

-# UCDPA_atracey
+# Final project for Specialist Certificate in Data Analytics Essentials

- Final project for Specialist Certificate in Data Analytics Essentials
+ This project looks at a dataset of house data from Daft.ie